Association of American Law Schools: Meetings

+Annual meeting

+Each year, AALS hosts a meeting for thousands of legal educators.
+The meeting location rotates between New Orleans, New York, San Diego, San Francisco, and Washington, D.C..
+The theme of the meeting is chosen by the incoming President of AALS.
+Much of the event's programming is generated by the Association's Sections, which are volunteer groups of members with shared interests.

+Publication

+AALS publishes The Journal of Legal Education, which focuses on teaching methods, scholarship, and other issues facing legal education and the profession.

 Involvement in the Solomon Amendment

-The AALS requires its members to follow a nondiscrimination policy regarding "race, color, religion, national origin, sex, age, disability, or sexual orientation," and for member law schools to require this of any employer to which it gives access for recruitment.
+The AALS requires its members to follow a nondiscrimination policy regarding "race, color, religion, national origin, sex, age, disability, or sexual orientation" and for member law schools to require this of any employer to which it gives access for recruitment.

 The United States Armed Forces' "don't ask, don't tell" (DADT) policy was seen by the AALS as impermissible discrimination.
 However, the AALS excused its members from blocking access to the military since the passage of the Solomon Amendment, which denies federal funding to the parent university of a law school as well as the school itself if military recruiters are not given full campus access.
 However, the AALS at the time required schools to take "ameliorative" measures when allowing military recruiters on campus, including placing "warning" signs on campus when military recruiting takes place, scheduling interviews off campus away from "core" areas, "prohibit[ing] entirely the delivery of discretionary support services" to military recruiters, charging military employers who use law school resources "reasonable fees for use of law school staff, facilities and services," etc. The AALS at the time encouraged law schools to deny benefits to military recruiters that they would ordinarily provide employers, such as coffee and free parking.
 Specifically, the AALS wrote in a memo to all law school deans in the United States:

 The AALS engaged in litigation challenging the Solomon Amendment as violative of the First Amendment (see e.g., Rumsfeld v.
 Forum for Academic and Institutional Rights, Inc.).
 In an interesting coincidence, The Judge Advocate General's School of the United States Army is a fee-paying nonmember of AALS.

 Although DADT has been ended, and although President Barack Obama called upon college campuses to welcome military recruiters during his 2011 State of the Union address, some law professors have questioned why the AALS has issued no statement declaring an end to its recommendations.